Three years full-time.

 Four and a half to nine years part-time.

-- 100% student satisfaction in the National Student Survey in 2018 and seven out of the last eight years.
+- 100% student satisfaction in the National Student Survey in 2021 and ten out of the past eleven years.

-- 5th in UK for History in The Guardian University Guide 2019 subject rankings.
+- Ranked 4th in the country for History in The Guardian University Guide 2022.

 - Choice of modules focused on British and International History 1500 to the present.